-Crisis resolution and home treatment (CRHT) teams can support you if you have a mental health crisis outside of hospital.
-They're often called crisis teams for short, although you might find your local service is called something different.
+Crisis teams can support you if you have a mental health crisis outside hospital.
+You may also hear them referred to as crisis resolution and home treatment teams (shortened to CRHT or CRHTT).
+Or you might find that your local service is called something different.

 This page covers:

 "I had a crisis at the GP surgery [...] so I saw the crisis team right quick (within four hours!).
 Needless to say in these circumstances the crisis service was comparatively brilliant."